March 5, 2022

 Contest Guidelines

-The Grayson LandFair Competition offers students in grades 9-12 in Grayson County and Galax a chance to explore real economic, environmental and social problems facing Grayson County by suggesting innovative solutions that can really work in our communities based on one, or any, of Grayson LandCare’s three themes: enhancing the welfare of our community, local economy, and natural resources.
+The Grayson LandFair Competition offers groups of students in grades 9-12 in Grayson County and Galax a chance to explore real economic, environmental and social problems facing Grayson County by suggesting innovative solutions that can really work in our communities based on one, or any, of Grayson LandCare’s three themes: enhancing the welfare of our community, local economy, and natural resources.
 You don’t have to be a scientist – you just need to want to make our community a great place to be!

 Judging is in 2 parts: the written outline or Project Proposal and the in-person presentation.
 The Project Proposal is 1/3 of the overall score and the presentation is the other 3/4.